garrandall/popular-music-data/tracks/peek-a-boo-lil-yachty-migos.md

 Play with that pussy like peek-a-boo, uh
 Play with that pussy like peek-a-boo, uh
 Play with that pussy like peek-a-boo, uh
-Play with that money like peek-a-boo, ooh
+Play with that money like peek-a-boo, oh
 Play with these bitches like peek-a-boo, uh
 Broke ass bitch ass nigga
 I'm not finna' play with you, that's what these rappers do